Escalation of commitment

 We're not good at statistics, yet we are not aware of this

 Imagine, I flip a (fair) coin and get heads five times in a row, surely the next time I toss the coin I should get tails right?
 This is not the case!
-Everytime I flip a coin I have a 50% chance of getting heads, and 50% chance of getting tails.
+Every time I flip a coin I have a 50% chance of getting heads, and a 50% chance of getting tails.
 The previous toss is not related, every toss should be determined individually.

 We let our expectations shape our experiences

-Because our brain is so lazy we have certain expactations stored, instead of analyzing each experience individually it is much more efficient to place it in an existing framework.
+Because our brain is so lazy we have certain expectations stored, instead of analyzing each experience individually it is much more efficient to place it in an existing framework.
 Optical illusion are a good example of this, especially the reversed face illusion.
 Take a look at the picture displayed below.
-This face looks pretty normal right?
+This face looks pretty normal, right?
 Now turn it upside down!

 Regardless of what's happing in reality, we let our brain decide what we're experiencing.

 We are prone to stereotyping people, even if we consciously try not to